Digitallycamp/Backend-api-user-story-template/BACKEND_API_USER_STORY_TEMPLATE.md

 **Acceptance Criteria:**
 - [ ] Code expires after 10 minutes
 - [ ] User can request new code if expired
-- [ ] Maximum 5 attempts before requiring new code
-- [ ] Code is case-insensitive
-- [ ] Works across all platforms (web, iOS, Android)

 ---

-## 🎓 Learning Resources

-### Recommended Reading
-- **User Story Basics:** Understanding "As a...I want...So that" format
-- **Acceptance Criteria:** How to write testable requirements
-- **API Fundamentals:** Basic understanding of requests and responses

-### Internal Resources
-- Previous user stories repository
-- Product requirements document (PRD) templates
-- Development team office hours

----

-**Remember:** A good user story focuses on **what** the user needs, not **how** it's built.
-The development team will figure out the "how"!

----

-*This template is designed to bridge communication between product managers and development teams.
-Feel free to adapt it to your organization's needs.*